-Vaccination sites will be requiring social distancing and mask wearing.
-When it’s your turn, you’ll be asked some additional questions and to confirm that you are who you say you are.
+Vaccination sites enforce social distancing and mask wearing.
+When it’s your turn, you’ll be asked some brief questions and to confirm that you are who you say you are.
 The vaccination itself will be quick like the flu shot — just a shot in the arm — but then you’ll be directed to a waiting area where you’ll be asked to wait at least 15 minutes to monitor for any immediate side effects, or 30 minutes if you have a history of anaphylaxis.

 Can I choose which vaccine I get?

 Your vaccine registration portal may tell you which product is being offered, so be sure to check when signing up for the vaccine.
 Public health professionals and doctors have said that people should take whichever vaccine is offered first to them.

 If you are 5 to 17, however, you must receive the Pfizer vaccine, because it is the only product authorized for use in that age group.

 How do we know the vaccine is safe?

 According to Johns Hopkins University, none of the vaccine trials have reported any serious safety concerns.

 Dr. Andy Pasternak, a family medicine doctor in Reno, said it’s okay to be nervous about the vaccine and urged anyone with any questions to talk to their primary care doctor or other local doctors they know and trust.
 He also recommended that interested individuals who have a group they’d like to educate about the vaccine — such as a workplace or a church — reach out to local doctors to see if they’d be willing to participate in a Zoom vaccination education session.

 “We’re here to help you.
 We’re part of your community.
 We’re getting the vaccine.
 We don’t want to tell people you have to get this, we want people to ask questions and feel comfortable with it,” Pasternak said.

 What are the side effects of the COVID vaccine?